 HRH the Duke of Cambridge will be attending the conference along with governments from around the world.
 The petition has more than 155,000 signatures so far and will be presented to the Vietnamese government next week.
-You too can join Andy Murray in signing the petition before the 16 November.

 Last year poachers killed 1,338 rhinos and around 20,000 elephants across Africa to feed the relentless and illegal trade in horns and ivory.
 Vietnam has the largest illicit market in the world for rhino horn and also plays a key role in the trafficking and consumption of large amounts of other illegal wildlife products including ivory, pangolin scales and tiger skins; yet little action has been taken to address this.
 To date Vietnam has not made a single recorded prosecution of a rhino horn or ivory trafficker.